 The chance of successful reduction is low, therefore ORIF is usually required.

 If it is a volar Barton’s fracture, these (like Smith’s) are always unstable and require surgical fixation

-Occupational therapy programme (graduated range of motion programme) as fracture unites
+- Occupational therapy programme (graduated range of motion programme) as the fracture unites

 Patients should be educated on cast care, as well as safety-netted about when to return to the ED.
 Most casts are removed after 4-6 weeks.

 - Do not scratch underneath the plaster

 - Keep elevated for the first week to help reduce the swelling

 - Keep fingers moving to improve circulation and reduce stiffness

 Patients should be advised to return to the emergency department if they develop any of the following red flags: